For today’s enterprise, maintaining an arsenal of effective network tools is all about access.

 The concept of Federated Identity Management (FIM) was introduced to address these issues.

-FIM is the set of agreements and standards enable the portability of identities across multiple enterprises and numerous applications to support large numbers of users.
+FIM is the set of agreements and standards that enable the portability of identities across multiple enterprises and numerous applications to support large numbers of users.

 It is essentially an arrangement that can be made among multiple organizations that let subscribers use the same identification data to obtain access to an application, program, and even the networks of all members of the group.
 This is the important difference between SSO and Federated Identity.
 While SSO allows a single authentication credential to access different systems within a single organization, a federated identity management system provides single access to multiple systems across different enterprises.
 In such a system, users do not provide credentials directly to a web application, only to the FIM system itself.